GeorginJobin/Home-Server-Project/README.md

 ### Entry 1: Project Start
 Date: 5-May-2026

-Decided to convert a old personal laptop into a low power home server, to help build practical skills while also setting up useful software which i and my entire family can use, e.g. Jellyfin, NAS, OpenWebUi, and hopefully a server monitor dashboard created through javascript
+Decided to convert a old personal laptop into a low power home server, to help build practical skills while also setting up useful software which i and my entire family can use, e.g. Jellyfin, NAS, OpenWebUI, and hopefully a server monitor dashboard created through javascript

-Next step: Flash Ubuntu Sever 24.04 LTS
+Next step: Flash Ubuntu Server 24.04 LTS